sdray/sources-sdray.github.io/content/publication/dray-2011-a/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "A New Perspective about Moran's Coefficient: Spatial Autocorrelation as a\
+title: "A new perspective about Moran's coefficient: spatial autocorrelation as a\
-  \ Linear Regression Problem"
+  \ linear regression problem"
 subtitle: ''
 summary: ''
 authors: